Europa League group stage: Man Utd paired with Astana, Arsenal face Frankfurt & draw in full | Goal.com

 Getty/Goal

-Manchester United face a trip to Kazakhstan in the Europa League group stages after being drawn against Astana while Arsenal will face last season's semi-finalists Eintracht Frankfurt.
+Manchester United face trips to Kazakhstan and Serbia in the Europa League group stages after being drawn against Astana and Partizan while Arsenal will face last season's semi-finalists Eintracht Frankfurt as well as Belgium side Standard Liege.

+Fellow Premier League side Wolves will face Turkish giants Besiktas and and Portuguese outfit Braga.

-Scottish champions Celtic, meanwhile, have been drawn to face Serie A side Lazio in Group E.
+Scottish champions Celtic, meanwhile, have been drawn to face Serie A side Lazio and French outfit Rennes in Group E.

 More to follow...